 The trifoliate orange is not known much in Michigan.
 To mention it in horticultural circles is a good way to get a laugh.
-Just say 'hardy orange' and mention you live in Michigan.
-Yet we have been growing it now for over a decade and it so far it appears to be hardy in southwestern Michigan.
-Ours are not producing fruit yet but it is not the cold that has slowed it down.
-It is the white tailed deer.
-They seem to love the foliage and branches.
+Just say 'hardy orange' and you live in Michigan.
+Yet we have been growing it now for over a decade while watching the white tail deer eat the foliage.
+Our plants are not producing fruit yet but it is not the cold that has slowed it down.
+Heavy snowfalls are common at our farm which is in the snowbelt of western Michigan.
+As a result this has greatly protected the plants.

-This tree has potential uses for fencing to keep deer out as well as a means to grow some type of citrus in the north.
+This tree is used for fencing to keep deer out as well as a means to grow some type of citrus in the north.
 It thrives in rock and sand.
-Zone 6 seed source.
 Cannot ship to CA, FL, AZ.
+Flat rate usps shipping category-$10.20.

 |Genus & Species||Poncirus trifoliata|